 If you identify with any of these, I can help you.
 We will work together on making meaningful and long-lasting changes, so you can start living the life and career you have always envisioned.

-A brief phone conversation or video conference can help you decide if life coaching or psychotherapy could suit your needs.
+A brief phone conversation or video conference can help you decide if life coaching or counselling could suit your needs.
 There is no fee for this introductory conversation.
-If you decide you’d like to begin individual psychotherapy or coaching, we’ll proceed to steps 2 and 3.
+If you decide you’d like to begin individual counselling or coaching, we’ll proceed to steps 2 and 3.

 Coaching typically involves a commitment of eight to ten (45 or 60 minutes) sessions in the initial phases of coaching.